AndyDentFree/SpriteKittenly/README.md

 * [SKScribbles](./SKScribbles/) multiple approaches tried with sample images to show smoothness of different drawings, also see the closely-related...
 * [streakios](./streakios/) which wraps someone else's work and draws a decaying streak, like I was using in Cocos2D-X
 * [ThrobsAndBobs](./ThrobsAndBobs/) different ways to have shapes that _throb_ and animation along paths
+* [FramesAndBackgrounds](./FramesAndBackgrounds/) Exploring tiling backgrounds and using shaders to frame an image.

 ## Text oriented
 * [StyledTextOverSK](./StyledTextOverSK/) long discussion of how to combine SpriteKit with styled text.
 I went with an SKLabelNode using NSAttributedString in [Touchgram](https://www.touchgram.com/) because of the  performance issues this sample shows.